Salesforce

 As defined by the IRS, tips are discretionary (optional or extra) payments determined by a customer.
 Employees receive tips from customers and not from their employer.
 Tips include:

 • Tips from customers through electronic settlement or payment, including credit cards, debit cards, gift cards (if applicable), or any other form of electronic payment method.
+These are commonly known as non-cash tips in the Toast ecosystem.

 • The value of any non-cash tips, such as tickets or other items of value.